eric-endsley/developer-homepage/README.md

 Clone this repository.
 Open the index.html file in a web browser application of your choice.

+## Technologies Used

+HTML, CSS and Bootstrap

 ## Known Bugs

 None

 ## Contact Information

-To ask questions or report a bug contact [Eric Endsley](mailto:eric.endsley4@gmail.com)
+To ask questions or report a bug, contact [Eric Endsley](mailto:eric.endsley4@gmail.com)

 ## Legal
 This software is licensed under the MIT license.